 Hebcal displays only a start time for Ta’anit Bechorot because customs vary about when to end the fast (often at a siyyum at the conclusion of morning services).

-Major fasts (Yom Kippur and Tish’a B’Av) begin just before sunset at regular candle-lighting time and conclude at Havdalah time.
-On Yom Kippur, fast start and end times are indicated with the regular “Candle lighting” and “Havdalah” event titles.
+Yom Kippur fast begins before sunset at regular candle-lighting time and concludes at Havdalah time.
+Hebcal doesn’t display “Fast begins” or “Fast ends” events for YK; instead, the fast start and end times are indicated with the regular “Candle lighting” and “Havdalah” event titles.

 If you select a location (or enter geographic coordinates) above the arctic circle or below the antarctic circle, the times are guaranteed to be wrong.
 The NOAA algorithm used to calculate the position of the sun is inaccurate at extreme northern and southern latitudes.